-What Can a Handyman Do in Richland, Washington?
+What Can a Handyman Do Without a License in Richland, Washington?

 In Washington, most paid “handyman” work that involves repairing/altering property generally requires you to be registered with the state as a construction contractor (WA does not have a broad handyman-dollar exemption like some states).
 Even if you are a registered contractor, specialty trades like electrical and plumbing typically require separate state certifications/licensing, and most jobs still require local building permits through the City of Richland (Benton County).